-The doctor will insert a small needle directly into the facet joint.
+A local anesthetic will be used to numb your skin.
+The doctor will then insert a small needle directly into the facet joint.
 Fluoroscopy, a type of x-ray, must be used to ensure the safe and proper position of the needle.
-Dye will also be injected to make sure the needle is at the correct spot.
+Dye may also be injected to make sure the needle is at the correct spot.
 When the doctor is sure the needle is at the correct place, the medicine will be injected.